Methods of detecting exoplanets: History

 The first exoplanet for which transits were observed for HD 209458 b, which was discovered using radial velocity technique.
-These transits were oberved in 1999 by two teams led David Charbonneau and Gregory W. Henry.
+These transits were observed in 1999 by two teams led David Charbonneau and Gregory W. Henry.
 The first exoplanet to be discovered with the transit method was OGLE-TR-56b in 2002 by the OGLE project.

 A French Space Agency mission, CoRoT, began in 2006 to search for planetary transits from orbit, where the absence of atmospheric scintillation allows improved accuracy.
 This mission was designed to be able to detect planets "a few times to several times larger than Earth" and performed "better than expected", with two exoplanet discoveries (both of the "hot Jupiter" type) as of early 2008.
 In June 2013, CoRoT's exoplanet count was 32 with several still to be confirmed.
 The satellite unexpectedly stopped transmitting data in November 2012 (after its mission had twice been extended), and was retired in June 2013.

 In March 2009, NASA mission Kepler was launched to scan a large number of stars in the constellation Cygnus with a measurement precision expected to detect and characterize Earth-sized planets.
 The NASA Kepler Mission uses the transit method to scan a hundred thousand stars for planets.
 It was hoped that by the end of its mission of 3.5 years, the satellite would have collected enough data to reveal planets even smaller than Earth.
 By scanning a hundred thousand stars simultaneously, it was not only able to detect Earth-sized planets, it was able to collect statistics on the numbers of such planets around Sun-like stars.

 On 2 February 2011, the Kepler team released a list of 1,235 extrasolar planet candidates, including 54 that may be in the habitable zone.
 On 5 December 2011, the Kepler team announced that they had discovered 2,326 planetary candidates, of which 207 are similar in size to Earth, 680 are super-Earth-size, 1,181 are Neptune-size, 203 are Jupiter-size and 55 are larger than Jupiter.
 Compared to the February 2011 figures, the number of Earth-size and super-Earth-size planets increased by 200% and 140% respectively.
 Moreover, 48 planet candidates were found in the habitable zones of surveyed stars, marking a decrease from the February figure; this was due to the more stringent criteria in use in the December data.
 By June 2013, the number of planet candidates was increased to 3,278 and some confirmed planets were smaller than Earth, some even Mars-sized (such as Kepler-62c) and one even smaller than Mercury (Kepler-37b).

 The Transiting Exoplanet Survey Satellite launched in April 2018.